 But what about event-driven systems?
-When you have services communicating through Kafka, RabbitMQ, or SQS, how do you document:
+When services communicate through Kafka topics and SQS queues, how do you answer:

 • What’s the schema of each message?